tarunkumar1307/Learning-JavaScript/22_DOM_selector.md

 1. textContent - shows all the content in it, hidden also
 2. innerText - shows only the visible content
 3. innerHTML - shows the HTML content inside the tag

+## Child Elements - Accessing Child Elements (Parent to Child)
+1. children - returns a live HTMLCollection of child elements
+2. firstElementChild - returns the first child element
+3. lastElementChild - returns the last child element

+## Child to Parent
+1. parentElement - returns the parent element

+## To Sibling
+1. nextElementSibling - returns the next sibling element
+2. previousElementSibling - returns the previous sibling element